Kopřivnice: Sights

 The Church of Saint Bartholomew is the landmark of the town.
 The neo-Gothic church was built in 1893–1894.
-Some of the works of art that adorn it come from the original old wooden church, which stood next to Fojtství (i.e. "Advocatus' residence").
+Some of the works of art that adorn it come from the original old wooden church, which stood next to Fojtství (lit.
+'Advocatus' residence').

 Fojtství is the oldest preserved building in the town.
 The original wooden building from 1576 was rebuilt to its current form in 1789.
 It houses the Fojtství Museum that is dedicated to the history of the town.
 It also includes a barn, where Ignaz Schustala started making carriages and laid the foundation for the Tatra factory.

 There are several museums that reflect the town's industrial tradition.
 The Tatra Technical Museum has a complete collection of Tatra passenger cars.
 The Oldtimer Kopřivnice Auto-Moto-Museum presents an exhibition of historic vehicles and motorcycles of famous brands from around the world.

 The Tatra Trucks Museum, opened in 2021, presents an exposition of Tatra trucks.
 The museum also manages the depository of the Slovenská strela train.
 Slovenská strela is a unique train, the only movable national cultural monument in the Moravian-Silesian Region, manufactured in Kopřivnice in 1936.
 The building of the depository is an architecturally awarded Building of the Year 2021 of the Czech Republic.

 The Lachian Museum is located in the Schustala's villa.
 The villa was built in the Neoclassical style in 1889, for the local carriage factory owner Josef Schustala.
 The exposition of Dana and Emil Zátopek, who is among the most famous natives, is also located here.

 Šostýn Castle is a Gothic castle from the late 13th century.
 The castle was conquered and destroyed in the 15th century.
 Today the ruin consists of the remains of a massive palace, two circuits of ramparts with moats, and the foundations of a cylindrical tower.
 On the neighbouring hill is located the Bezruč Viewpoint, a 13 m high wooden observation tower dedicated to poet Petr Bezruč.